Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To happen in turns or regularly.
 **Sentence:** We will alternate between playing soccer and basketball.
 **Conversation:**
-A – Who will play first?
+A – Who will play first
 B – We will alternate each time.

 ### Word: Associate